 The Dance Futures Advocate role is the next stage of this development, with the aim of focusing on action and advocacy in Bristol and nationally.
-We are currently recruiting this role – see here for more information.
+Ruth Hecht has been appointed to do this in 2018.
+Read more about her and her role here.

-- For people of all ages, backgrounds and abilities to be able to make, watch and take part in brilliant dance that connects with their lives and communities in meaningful ways.
+- To develop a dance sector which enables people of all ages, backgrounds and abilities to watch and take part in high quality dance

 - We held a Dance Matters meeting in March 2016